 - Mood Whiplash: The episode switches constantly between zany comedy and heartfelt moments.
 The ultimate example is Lisa discovering that her new friends don't shun her, and actually show their friendship by decorating Homer's car with seashells.
-Lisa is overjoyed...until Homer comes out and yells, "Sweet, merciful crap!
-MY CAR!"
+Lisa is overjoyed...until Homer comes out and yells:

 - My God, What Have I Done?: Bart regrets seemingly ruining Lisa's relationship with her beach friends, and makes up for it by having them sign her yearbook.

-- Nice Kids: Erin and her friends subvert Kids Are Cruel, are pretty nice people.
+- Nice Guy: Erin and her friends avoid Kids Are Cruel and are pretty nice people.
 When they learn Lisa's unpopular nature, rather than shun and bully her, they decorate the family car in seashells (which turns pear-shape when Homer catches them and a flock of seagulls peck at the car when they drive home), sign her yearbook, and tell her that they don't mind — and actually like — that she's a brainy girl.

 - Noodle Implements: Marge finding all the embarrassing sexual and personal hygiene stuff in the grocery bag, thinking he's planning some kinky night with her that she wants nothing to do with (though a later scene that shows Marge smiling has led viewers to believe that Homer really did use the panty shields, condoms, enemas, Old Harper, and porno mags for a sexual night with Marge).

 - Obfuscating Stupidity: Lisa initially tries to hide her bookworm side towards Erin and her friends.